Judy Hittman and Diana Zuckerman, PhD

 Little Benefit for Depression

-Even for the approved use of hard-to-treat depression, the benefits of these drugs are minimal.
-In fact, the patients on placebo (“sugar pills” that look just like medication) are improving greatly in these studies – almost as much as those taking Seroquel.
-Most of the improvement for patients is apparently due to the placebo effect: when depressed or anxious patients take a new pill, they tend to get better, even if the pill has no active ingredients that work.
+Even for the approved use of hard-to-treat depression, these drugs do not work well.
+In fact, the patients on placebo (“sugar pills” that look just like medication) are improving almost as much as those taking Seroquel.
+That’s called the “placebo effect: when depressed or anxious patients take a new pill, they tend to get better, even if the pill has no active ingredients that work.
 The drug itself appears to add little benefit.
 The difference between depression scores for patients taking Seroquel or some of these other drugs is just slightly better than the scores for the patients taking the placebo.
 These differences are sometimes statistically significant, but that doesn’t mean they are meaningful improvements to the patients.
 In fact, these antipsychotic drugs don’t contain any ingredients that are targeted to reduce depression or anxiety.
 Instead, patients taking these drugs tend to feel “knocked out” – they tend to fall asleep.
 That may improve their scores on an anxiety scale or depression scale (since anxious and depressed people often have trouble sleeping) but it doesn’t mean the patient actually feels less anxious or depressed.

-The bad news is that in addition to those modest benefits there are many serious risks.
+The bad news is that in addition to those modest benefits there are many serious risks for everyone, not just for patients over 65.
 Patients taking these drugs are significantly more likely to drop out of the study because of side effects (such as drowsiness or weight gain) than the placebo patients.
-Since the studies that companies conducted are short-term (only 6-8 weeks), they don’t measure long-term adverse effects.
-These short-term studies are inadequate because patients with depression, PTSD, and these other problems have those conditions for many years.
+Since most of the studies lasted only 6-8 weeks, they don’t measure long-term side effects.
+Relying on short-term studies makes no sense because patients with depression, PTSD, and these other problems have those conditions for many years.
 For example, in 2015 a 20-year old boy was awarded $2.5 million because he developed large breasts from taking Risperdal.
 Johnson & Johnson, the company that makes Risperdal, does not deny that the drug caused the side effect but claims that the benefits of the drug still outweighed this complication.
 Unfortunately, when boys develop breasts as a result of Risperdal, stopping the medication does not solve the problem.
 Surgery is needed to remove the breasts.

 In addition to diabetes and the above-mentioned risks, patients are at risk of developing tardive dyskinesia, a condition that causes uncontrolled movements, such as grimacing, tongue protrusion, and lip smacking.
 There is a lack of effective treatments for these symptoms and stopping the drug after the problems have started usually doesn’t work.
 The nonprofit organization that educates people about movement disorders such as tardive dyskinesia, is clear about the importance of avoiding drugs that can cause this disorder; they say: “every effort should be made to limit the use of these drugs to those patients for whom no other treatment options are available.”
 Drugs that can cause tardive dyskinesia should therefore never be given to anyone with depression or anxiety unless every other, safer drug has already been tried and failed.